EMP Effects on Vehicles

 Automobile manufacturers have also done EMP testing on their own at the EMP simulator at the White Sands Missile Range in New Mexico.
 There was a news release from the White Sands Missile Range web site about this testing.
 Since that White Sands statement disappears from the web occasionally, I have reproduced it below.

 As I pointed out on another page on this web site, retrofitting an automobile to make it EMP-resistant is a project that would be too difficult and expensive for most people.
-For those who want to try, the only authoritative document that I know to be available is one called "EMP Mitigation - Protecting Land Mobile Vehicles from HEMP Threat Environment" which was just published in March, 2011.
-To find this document, go to the Protection Technology Group page, then click on the Knowledge Base link at the top of the page.
-Scroll down on the Knowledge Base page until you get to the article that you want.
+For those who want to try, the only authoritative document that I know to be available is one called "EMP Mitigation - Protecting Land Mobile Vehicles from HEMP Threat Environment" which was published in March 2011.
+They keep moving their web library, so I cannot link directly to it.
+To find this document, go to the Protection Technology Group page, then click on the Media Library link at the top of the page.
+On the Media Library page, click on White Papers.
+Scroll down on the White Papers page until you get to the article that you want.
 The article specifically applies to military vehicles, but has relevance to commercial vehicles as well.
 Note that the part of the referenced article that refers to bonding of "all metallic structures to a single point ground system" is referring to an electrical chassis ground on the vehicle, not to an earth ground.